m-spangenberg/exercises_devops/README.md

 * Alerting
   * notifies concerned parties when certain monitored values meet a threshold

+### Test Driven Development

+* Unit Tests - Individual components of a service
+* Integration Tests - A few components together
+* System Tests (end-to-end) - Does the entire system work together
+* Acceptance Tests - Are users accepting changes that were made to the service

 ### Microservices

 Microservice approach replaces monolithic architecture by breaking up a service into multiple smaller applications focused on clean separation of business logic that can function independently, scale more easily, and is resilient to failure.
 For example, we have a second hand goods app where people buy and sell their unwanted items.
 We can break this app down into many smaller apps dedicated to specific business functions, for instance a shopping cart and a checkout feature.
 If the checkout feature fails, it's much easier for the service to recover.
 Ideally we should want all these sub-services to be **self-contained** and not be **loosely coupled** with each other to function.